-But it important to make clear that a trend does not a 100% reality make.
-By that I mean that just because we are now dealing with a slowing economy does not for a mean that everything in China is slowing and it most certainly is not.
+Just because we are now dealing with a slowing China economy does not mean everything in China is slowing, and it most certainly is not.
 I thought of this yesterday after running into a friend-client in the elevator of my building yesterday.
 Very loosely, here was our conversation:

 Me: Absolutely.
 I swear, this is about all we are doing these days.
-Figuring out how to protect our clients who are involved with IoT software and devices.
+Figuring out how to protect our clients involved with IoT software and devices.

 And we LOVE it.
-We love it because it is so cutting edge, so important, so complicated and — let’s be honest — so infused with legal issues that require companies hire China attorneys.
+We love it because it is so cutting edge, so important, so complicated and — let’s be honest — so infused with legal issues that require companies to hire experienced international manufacturing and IP attorneys.

-- What happens if an IoT flood tracking device tells someone that their basement floor has flooded and that someone then rushes home from a business trip and thereby loses a big sale?
+- What happens if an IoT flood tracking device wrongly tells someone their basement floor has flooded and that someone then rushes home from a business trip and thereby loses a big sale?

-- What happens if someone hacks into your fitness tracker so as to figure out where you are at all times, and then robs your house when you are away.
-Or worse?
+- What happens if someone hacks into your fitness tracker so as to figure out where you are at all times, and then robs your house when you are away?

 - What happens if someone hacks into your IoT door lock and your IoT lighting?